mafortin/GOUHFI/README.md

 # GOUHFI: novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI

 Welcome to **GOUHFI**, a novel deep learning (DL) tool for segmentation of brain MR images of **any** contrast, resolution or even field strength.
-This repository provides detailed instructions on [installation](#installation), [usage](#usage), [related work](#third-party-softwares-related-to-gouhfi) and [licensing](#license).
+This repository provides detailed instructions on [Installation](#installation), [Usage](#usage), [Related work](#third-party-softwares-related-to-gouhfi) and [Licensing](#license).

 ---

 ## How was GOUHFI developed?

 GOUHFI is a fully automatic, contrast- and resolution-agnostic, DL-based brain segmentation tool optimized for Ultra-High Field MRI (UHF-MRI), while also demonstrating strong performance at 3T compared to other well-established techniques.
-Using the domain randomization approach proposed in [SynthSeg](https://github.com/BBillot/SynthSeg) and a state-of-the-art 3D U-Net with Residual Encoders from [nnUNetv2](https://github.com/MIC-DKFZ/nnUNet), GOUHFI is able to handle various contrasts, resolutions and even field strengths without requiring fine-tuning or retraining.
+Using the domain randomization approach proposed in [SynthSeg](https://github.com/BBillot/SynthSeg) and a state-of-the-art 3D U-Net with Residual Encoders from the [nnUNetv2](https://github.com/MIC-DKFZ/nnUNet) framework, GOUHFI is able to handle various contrasts, resolutions and even field strengths without requiring fine-tuning or retraining.
 Tested on multiple datasets, it showed high accuracy and impressive robustness to noise and inhomogeneities, making it a valuable tool for neuroscientists working at both 3T and UHF-MRI.
-For more details about how GOUHFI was developed please refer to the [following paper]() which i currently under submission.
+For more details on how GOUHFI was developed, please refer to the [following paper]() which i currently under submission.

 ![GOUHFI](figs/fig-readme.png)